jsiegenthaler/homebridge-eosstb/README.md

 # homebridge-eosstb

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your UPC TV Box and connected HDMI-CEC controllable devices with the Apple Home app and the Control Centre Apple TV Remote.
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your UPC TV Box and connected HDMI-CEC controllable devices with the Apple Home app and the Control Centre Apple TV Remote (which I'll just call iOS remote from now on).

 The UPC TV Box will display as a TV Accessory with Power, Input & Remote Control capabilities.